hashicorp/nomad/website/source/docs/drivers/docker.html.md

 Nomad 0.10.2 introduces a detector and a reaper for dangling Docker containers, containers that Nomad starts yet does not manage or track.
-Though rare, they sometimes in very loaded clusters and lead to unexpectedly running services, potentially with stale versions.
+Though rare, they lead to unexpectedly running services, potentially with stale versions.

 When Docker daemon becomes unavailable as Nomad starts a task, it is possible for Docker to successfully start the container and fails the API call with 500